harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ```

-Now you can refactor your root `pug` file to just `include mixins/index.jade`, so you don’t have to specify each mixin file.
+Now you can refactor your root `pug` file to just `include mixins/index.jade`, so you don't have to specify each mixin file.

 ## More complex input directives

 The amount of *HTML* compared to the few lines of *Pug* is immersive.
 And the difference will grow even more if you create more powerful mixins.
-Let’s add some nice icons to our input form.
+Let's add some nice icons to our input form.
 The sample shows the input we created a few seconds ago, it should still render without any image.
 So change the froms `mixin` to accept an additional icon argument:

 ```pug